casper-network/docs/source/docs/casper/design/casper-design.md

 ### Permissions for `URef`s {#uref-permissions}

 In the runtime, a `URef` carries its permissions called `AccessRights`.
 Additionally, the runtime tracks what `AccessRights` would be valid for each `URef` in each context.
 The system assumes that a sent `URef` is invalid, regardless of declared `AccessRights`, and will check it against the executing context to determine validity on each usage.
-A `URef` can only be added to a context by the host logic in the following ways:
+Only the host logic can add a `URef`, in the following ways:

 -   It can exist in a set of "known" `URef`s
 -   It can be freshly created by the runtime via the `new_uref` function